-No. Water can harbour dangerous bacteria and organisms that can cause serious eye infections.
-Swimming or showering with contact lenses in can not only make your eyes feel uncomfortable, it puts you at risk of potentially sight threatening conditions like a corneal ulcer.
+No. Water can have dangerous bacteria and organisms in it that can cause serious eye infections.
+So don’t swim or shower with contact lenses in – it’s not just uncomfortable but can put you at risk of conditions like corneal ulcers (which is serious business).

-Some people choose to wear goggles over their contact lenses while swimming, but the safest option is to wear prescription goggles.
+Some people do use goggles over their contact lenses while swimming, but the safest option is to wear prescription goggles.

 If any water does get into the eyes while wearing contacts, remove the lenses and clean them (or dispose of them if they are single use) as soon as possible.

-The best option is to wear a prescription mask, so you can see clearly and you’re not at risk of irritation or infection.
-You may be able to hire one that is as close as possible to your prescription, or if you do a lot of snorkelling or diving, it might be worth buying your own.
+Did you know you can get a prescription mask?
+This is the best option to avoid any irritation or infection.
+You may also be able to hire one, or if you do a lot of snorkelling or diving, it might be worth buying your own.

-Extended wear contacts can be worn for longer periods, including while you sleep.
+Some contacts can be worn for longer periods, including while you sleep.
 But even though some extended wear contact lenses can be worn for up to 30 days and nights, your eyes still need a break.
-You should always be guided by your optometrist on whether extended wear contacts are right for you and how long you should wear them for.
+Your optometrist can tell you how your prescription works.

-If your contact lenses aren’t specifically designed for extended wear or to be slept in, you should take them out and clean and disinfect them (or dispose of them if they are single use) every night to reduce the risk of infection.
+If your contacts aren’t designed for extended wear or to be slept in, take them out and clean and disinfect them (or dispose of them if they are single use) every night to reduce the risk of infection.

 Yes.
-Soft contact lenses are safe and usually more convenient while exercising or playing sport.
+If you’re on the move, soft contact lenses are safe and usually more convenient while exercising or playing sport.
 Glasses might slip around your face during exercise or can cause injury if you’re hit in the face.